 Under the Water Services Act 2021, all drinking water suppliers must ensure that the drinking water they supply complies with the standards, regardless of the nature of the source water used or the number of people served by the supply.
 The standards do not require any pre-determined sampling and testing intervals for PFAS in drinking water supplies, but due to presence of PFAS in the catchment RDC monitor the presence of PFAS in the Bulls supply from time to time to make sure the values are not changing.

-The last PFAS and PFAS TOP assay tests were completed in July 2019 and returned results well below the national limits and actually close to the undetectable limits of the laboratory tests.
+The last PFAS and PFAS TOP assay tests were completed in 2022 and returned results well below the national limits and actually close to the undetectable limits of the laboratory tests.
+You can view the results here.
 The TOP assay test methodology is used to transform the PFAS precursors in samples to measurable compounds to return a more accurate result of the potential long term exposure.
 The PFAS TOP assay test returned low results close to the undetectable limits similar to the PFAS test results.
 We are currently preparing to collect new samples for testing and expect to have results by October this year.
 RDC will be sampling for PFAS on a two yearly basis due to the more detailed results produced by the TOP assay methodology.
-If any conditions in catchment changes or if the results indicates any change from previous samples, the sampling intervals will be increased accordingly.
+If any conditions in the catchment changes, or if the results indicates any change from previous samples, the sampling intervals will be increased accordingly.